Mortgage

 Improvements vs. repairs

-In real estate, an improvement is anything that adds to the property’s value, adapts it to a new use or substantially prolongs its life.
-In contrast, repairs are fixes that keep your home up to date.
+In real estate, an improvement is anything that adds to the home’s value, adapts it to a new use or substantially prolongs its life.
+On the other hand, repairs are generally minor fixes that keep your home up to date.

 ImprovementsRepairs